adamnew123456/filterscript/README.markdown

 This illustrates a couple of features about the way that FilterScripts calls your script:

-1. Only the message body is passed to the script (I was initially hoping to get the full headers, and all the bodies in RFC 2822 format - if somebody knows how to do this, please let me know!)
+1. The full MIME headers of the message are dumped.
+This makes it possible to get all information about the message (including attachments, via the multipart MIME type), but it means that scripts should probably be written in a language that has good support for MIME email.
 2. The message body is stored in a temporary file, given as the first command line argument (hence the `$1`).
 Note that FilterScripts will delete the temporary file for you, so there is no need to remove it in your script.